How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 How do I prove I’m the new owner?

-Once DVLA has processed the transfer, you’ll have DVLA confirmation:
+Once DVLA processes the transfer, you’ll have DVLA confirmation:

-Updated V5C for your vehicle showing the private registration, or
+- an updated V5C showing the private registration, and/or

 8. Final tips

-Never rush the process just to get the plates on the car a day sooner – it’s not worth risking an illegal registration.
+- Never rush just to fit plates early — it’s not worth risking an illegal registration.